Super Lawyers

 • Tire Blowouts: When a truck’s tire blows out, it can cause the driver to lose control, leading to swerving or veering off the road.
 The debris from the tire can also hit other vehicles.

-• Head-on Collisions and Sideswipes: If a truck crosses into oncoming traffic, it can lead to head-on collisions.
+• Head-on Collisions and Sideswipes: If a truck crosses into oncoming traffic, it can result in a head-on collision.
 Sideswipe collisions may occur if a truck drifts into an adjacent lane and brushes the side of another vehicle.

 • Wide Turn Accidents: Trucks often need to make wide turns, and sometimes the driver will swing left to make a right turn (or vice versa), which can catch other drivers off guard or trap them between the truck and the curb.